flags up in the coastal cliff margins

 - Not Threatened

-A clump-forming perennial with narrow, iris-like, golden-green leaves that add a bright, cheerful colour to the garden.
-The leaves are sword-like, up to 40 centimetres in length, with a smooth, leathery texture.
-The golden-green colour is distinctive, brighter than most other native irises.
+Walk the coastal cliffs and forest margins.
+Look for the clumps of golden-green leaves.
+That is Libertia ixioides.
+A clump-forming perennial with narrow, iris-like leaves.
+Up to 40 centimetres in length.
+Smooth, leathery texture.
+The golden-green colour is distinctive.
+Brighter than most other native irises.
 A plant that shines without trying.

 The plant produces masses of delicate, white flowers on tall, branched stems in spring and summer.
-The flowers are small but numerous, with three white petals and yellow centres.
-They are attractive to bees and butterflies.
-The flowers are followed by bright orange seed capsules that persist into autumn, adding a second season of interest.
+The flowers are small but numerous.
+Three white petals and yellow centres.
+Attractive to bees and butterflies.
+Followed by bright orange seed capsules.
+Persisting into autumn.
+Adding a second season of interest.
 A plant that gives twice.

 Golden-flag is very hardy and easy to grow.
-It tolerates a range of conditions, from coastal cliffs to open forests.
-It prefers moist, well-drained soils but can survive short dry periods.
-The golden-green leaves provide colour even when the plant is not in flower.
+Tolerates a range of conditions.
+From coastal cliffs to open forests.
+Prefers moist, well-drained soils.
+Can survive short dry periods.
+The golden-green leaves provide colour even when not in flower.
 A plant that does not need to bloom to be noticed.

-The name Libertia honours Belgian botanist Marie-Anne Libert (1782-1865), who studied cryptogams (ferns, mosses, and lichens).
-The species name ixioides means resembling Ixia, a genus of South African irises.
+The name Libertia honours Belgian botanist Marie-Anne Libert.
+Who studied cryptogams.
+Ferns, mosses, and lichens.
+The species name ixioides means resembling Ixia.
+A genus of South African irises.
 A plant named for a woman who studied the small things.